 Getting healthy is more than just going to the gym and exercising.
-At NOVA Medical Exercise, we work with chronic illness and exercise progression by developing tailored programs with proven effectiveness to fulfill the individual needs and goals of our clients.
+At MDX Academy, we work with chronic illness and exercise progression by developing tailored programs with proven effectiveness to fulfill the individual needs and goals of our clients.

 Hippocrates suggested illness was caused, in part, by a lack of exercise; accordingly, a medical fitness professional designs and implements medically approved exercise programs across the health care continuum to bridge the gap between clinical intervention and conventional fitness programs.